Including Customer Facing/Service User Staff & Lone Workers

 Being responsible for staff brings a range of responsibilities including a duty to ensure the well-being and safety of everyone associated with your business, and the understanding of the Management and Prevention of workplace violence is an important factor for you.

 This course will clearly and succinctly explain responsibilities and legislation which is pertinent to those who manage staff who face the public, inclusive of those who lone work, thus increasing the awareness of legal duties and procedures which should be in place.
 It will give you guidance, solutions and workable plans / templates that will assist you in securing best practice to improve safety for all staff.

 It aims to increase your knowledge and awareness of Managing both internal staff and lone working personnel by ensuring that you prevent, deter or defuse incidents occurring.

-The training will help you to set up systems which reduce risk and advise you as to how to best support your staff following an incident of work related violence.
+The training will help with Management and Prevention of Workplace Violence and how to set up systems, which reduce risk and advise you as to how to best support your staff following an incident of work related violence.